 We introduced Corporate Open Market Operations (COMO) so that banks can borrow cash, for terms of up to three months, in exchange for a wider range of collateral, such as short-term corporate securities.
 The aim is to support the market for corporate securities by allowing them to be exchanged for cash if required.
 To date banks and their customers have not needed to use this facility.

-From May we began operating a new longer-term funding scheme for banks known as the Term Lending Facility (TLF) in support of the Government’s Business Finance Guarantee Scheme.
+In May 2020, we introduced a longer-term funding scheme for banks called the Term Lending Facility (TLF) in support of the Government’s Business Finance Guarantee Scheme.
 The purpose is to allow banks to access low-cost funding so they can lend to businesses at low interest rates.
-At the end of August banks had drawn down $35mn through the TLF.
+At the end of October banks had drawn down $145mn through the TLF (an increase of $103mn from the previous month).

 We provide a Crown overdraft facility to help the Government manage short-term fluctuations in its cash flows.
 We temporarily increased the overdraft from $5bn to $10bn for a three month period to 1 July, to assist with the potential for some larger-than-usual changes in cash flows.
 The overdraft facility was utilised for a short period coinciding with the Government’s April 2020 bond maturity, and the account has since been replenished following the issuance of additional bonds and Treasury bills.

 We initially injected large amounts of NZ dollars (in exchange for other assets) to meet increased demand for cash in the banking system.
-Our NZ dollar lending through the foreign exchange (FX) swap market saw our foreign currency assets increase by $6.9bn to $18.7bn during March, but this has since reduced to $4.7bn at end of August.
+Our NZ dollar lending through the foreign exchange (FX) swap market saw our foreign currency assets increase by $6.9bn to $18.7bn during March, but this has since reduced to $0mn at the end of October.

 As a part of our role of managing fluctuations in liquidity, we have begun to buy back the Government’s May 2021 bond.
 At the end of October we had repurchased $2.9bn of these bonds.